 It would be best to unambiguously clarify your expectations to your handyman about what you would consider to be a success and what would be a 'Big No No...'

 Make it clear as possible what you intend to pay money for.

 The problems start when all sorts of 'misunderstandings' pop up at the end of the job - when the results fail to meet your expectations while, at the same time, your handyman emphatically claims that everything was done exactly according to your request.

 Therefore, we recommend clarifying your needs' essence before the work begins (preferably in writing).

 By the way.
 It has an official name - A contract.

 Avoid unfortunate misunderstandings by clarifying things at the beginning of the engagement

-Unfortunately, we understand that making a contract for every minor repair is impossible.
-But in such cases, as noted above - clarify yourself well.
+Unfortunately, we understand that setting up a contract for every minor repair is impossible.
+But in such cases, as noted above - properly clarify yourself.
 Especially - regarding the payment.